-Figure out when to outsource for services such as house and laundry cleaning, food delivery and more to make the right trade-offs between time and money.
+Figure out when to outsource for services such as house and laundry cleaning, food delivery, and more to make the right trade-offs between time and money.

 4. Upgrade smartly

 Get better equipment and technology that enables you to handle tasks well and deliver projects.
-You can find affordable high tech gadgets at affordable prices at computer plaza, near Fahidi Metro Station in Dubai, check them out and compare the deals on the table before making purchases.
+You can find affordable high-tech gadgets at affordable prices at a computer plaza, near Fahidi Metro Station in Dubai, check them out, and compare the deals on the table before making purchases.
 Otherwise, you can always order from souq.com.
 Awok often runs AED 1 offers on computer accessories.
 The quality of such items is not great.
 However, if you are on a budget at the beginning of your freelancing career, then you can explore various deals online.
 As you get a few clients, go for high-quality gadgets to deliver the best quality work to your clients.

 5. Save when you can!